Global Health Committee

 Healing the world one life at a time

-Children at the Maddox Chivan Children’s Center in Phnom Penh, Cambodia
+Children at the Maddox Chivan Children’s Center for HIV affected children in Phnom Penh, Cambodia

 Impact